 - ensure we comply with organisational KPIs

 - allowing us to form a workplan for volunteer requirements in each of our services

 - allowing for us to evidence our obligatory compliance with regulatory body requirements

 What type of information do we process and how this is obtained?

 We receive your personal information (from you and third parties) in carrying out volunteer recruitment checks, for example, when we receive references, your right to work/volunteer in the UK and criminal records checks.

-We will hold information about your volunteering and volunteer role.
+We will hold information about your volunteering role.
 This includes ID Number, ID photo, information about skills, achievements, training, performance, reviews, accidents, Volunteer Agreement, out of pocket expenses, and any concerns or complaints raised.

-We also collect and process a number of Personal Identifiable Information which is submitted as part of the volunteer recruitment process to comply with the Scottish Governments Safer Recruitment Guidelines including: driving license information, work permit information, passport details, utility bills, work history, references; and special category information based on personal characteristics such as gender, race, ethnicity, politics, religion, trade union membership, health, sexual orientation/sex life and criminal convictions.
+We also collect and process some personal identifiable information which is submitted as part of the volunteer recruitment process to comply with the Scottish Government’s Safer Recruitment Guidelines including driving license information, work permit information, passport details, utility bills, work history, references, and special category information based on personal characteristics such as gender, race, ethnicity, politics, religion, trade union membership, health, sexual orientation and criminal convictions.

 Please note that Quarriers is fully aware that your personal data is confidential and as such, we strive to maintain the confidentiality of and protect your information in accordance with our normal procedures and all applicable laws.

 What sources do we share information with and why?

 Due to the nature of the business we operate, which is obligated to comply with requirements under the Regulation of Care (Scotland) Act 2001, Quarriers has a legal basis to gather personal information about you.

 Quarriers is also legally required to share personal information and volunteering information we hold about you with a number of third parties for the purposes of legal compliance.
 These third parties include: